mmspg/testbed360/README.md

 # Testbed 360
 A Testbed for Subjective Evaluation of Omnidirectional Visual Content

+The Android version of the testbed can be found here: https://github.com/mmspg/testbed360-android.

 If you use this software in your research please cite our paper:
 ```
 @inproceedings{upenik_testbed_2016,